Haivision/srt/docs/API-functions.md

 which have changed since last call (that is, upon exit from the waiting function any events reported there will be cleared in the internal flags and therefore not reported in the next call, until the internals will clear the state and set it again).

-On the other hand **level-triggered** mode will keep on returning while the state stays the same, until the internals will report that the readiness state is no longer in force.
+In the **level-triggered** mode the function will always return the readiness state as long as it lasts, until the internals clear it.

 - Returns: